silverstripe/silverstripe-lessons-v4/README.md

      <% loop $Categories %>$Title<% if not $Last %>, <% end_if %><% end_loop %>
 </li>
 ```
-We can use the global template variable `$Last` to tell us whether we're in the last iteration of the loop, which will determine whether or not we show the comma.
-Also available are `$First`, `$Even`, `$Odd`, and many others.
+We can use the template variable `$Last` to tell us whether we're in the last iteration of the loop, which will determine whether or not we show the comma.
+Also available _when iterating a loop_ are `$First`, `$Even`, `$Odd`, and a few others used for tracking positional information.

 #### Using a custom getter